3016 Applied Physics and Mathematics Building, Muir College

 All required courses (except 293) must be taken for a letter grade.

-A graduate student is formally evaluated by the entire faculty at particular stages during the first three years of graduate study.
+A graduate student is formally evaluated by the entire faculty at particular stages during the two years of graduate study.
 The first evaluation (at the end of the third quarter of graduate study) pertains chiefly to performance in courses.
 The second (or comprehensive) evaluation (at the end of the sixth quarter) determines the student’s fitness to continue in the PhD program.
 It takes into account performance in course work and ability to engage in original research in one area of linguistics as demonstrated in a research paper.
-The third evaluation (at the end of the ninth quarter) focuses primarily on a second research paper (which must be in a different area of linguistics from the first).

 Candidates for the PhD must pass an oral qualifying examination that tests the student’s knowledge in the area of specialization.
-Prior to taking this examination, the student must pass the comprehensive evaluation, satisfy all language requirements, successfully complete all required courses, and demonstrate—through research papers—the ability to carry out independent, dissertation-level research.
-Students must take the qualifying examination by the end of the fourth year of graduate work.
+Prior to taking this examination, the student must pass the comprehensive evaluation, satisfy all language requirements, successfully complete all required courses, and demonstrate—through a research paper—the ability to carry out independent, dissertation-level research.

 Sometime prior to the thesis defense, a student must present a paper orally at a professional gathering.
 The colloquium requirement is intended to enable a student to develop the skills necessary for organizing research results for oral presentation.
 The requirement is generally met by presenting a department colloquium or by presenting a paper at a professional meeting.
 In either case, a faculty member must certify the acceptability of the presentation.